lunatech-labs/lunadmin-bot/README.md

 ## Implemented Features

 Listing/update/delete/add of Task / Users   ( Admin Mode Only )

-Since registering is not implemented yet : \
+Authentification / user rights

-A special test account is created on launch of the service \
+A special test account is created on launch of the service to test the Admin part\
 mail : LunAdmin@gmail.com \
 pass : admin

+For the user part with low rights, just register on the Home page

 ## Author